alan-turing-institute/rds-course/coursebook/modules/m2/2-02-LegalityAndEthics.md

-# Legality and Ethics
+# 2.2 Legality and Ethics

 Before we dive into using any dataset, we need to consider who **owns** the data that we wish to use and what **restrictions** they or regulatory/governing bodies may have put in place.
-We must also consider the ethical implications of the using the dataset.
+We must also consider the ethical implications of using the dataset.

 ## Legality